QZLin/realmdns/README.md

 ## Name

-Real mDNS - CoreDNS plugin that reads mDNS records from the local network and responds to queries based on those records.
+Real mDNS -- A CoreDNS plugin that reads mDNS records from the local network and responds to queries based on those records.

 ## Description